A Quick Guide to Operating Profit Margin | Atek Accounting

 However, if you have to pay more for raw materials or your rent goes up while your revenue remains the same, your margin will decrease.

-Maximising business efficiency with Atek
+Maximising Business Efficiency with Atek

 It’s important to keep track of all your business’s financial metrics.
 By understanding your operating margin, you can get a good indication of how efficient and profitable your business is.
 Atek can help you track your profit margins and use them to compare your performance against other businesses in your industry.
 With this information, you can make smarter business decisions that make your business stronger and more competitive.